Crestone, Colorado: Geography

-Crestone is located near the 38th parallel, in the San Luis Valley in south central Colorado.
+Crestone is located near the 38th parallel, in the San Luis Valley in south-central Colorado.
 It is platted on a quarter section of land, or 160 acres, on the alluvial fan of North Crestone Creek.
 Much of the land near the creek where the main part of the city sits, is well watered in normal times, but during a prolonged drought the creek may dry up and underground water levels may fall.

-At the 2020 United States Census, the town had a total area of 0.996 km2, all of it land.
+At the 2020 United States census, the town had a total area of 0.996 km2, all of it land.

 Access

 Saguache County Road T is the main road into Crestone.
 It is a county road.
-It is "T" in a series of alphabetically named east-west roads which begin at State Highway 112, the south boundary of Saguache County, which would be Road A, if it were not a state highway.
+It is "T" in a series of alphabetically named east–west roads that begin at State Highway 112, the south boundary of Saguache County, which would be Road A, if it were not a state highway.
 Road T is a through road across the valley, crossing U.S. Highway 285 at Swede's Corners about 6 miles south of Saguache, Colorado but is paved only from Moffat, Colorado east 12.5 miles to Crestone, Colorado.
 The eastern portion of Road T forms the north boundary of the Baca National Wildlife Refuge.

 Public lands

 Mountain terrain east of Crestone is managed by the Rio Grande National Forest including part of the Sangre de Cristo Wilderness.
-Public lands at the foot of the mountains including the forested public land surrounding Crestone is managed by the United States Bureau of Land Management.
+Public lands at the foot of the mountains including the forested public land surrounding Crestone are managed by the United States Bureau of Land Management.
 The combined office of the United States Forest Service and the BLM is in Saguache, Colorado, the county seat.